Outsourcing Software Development to Latin America: All You Need to Know in 2018

 Nevertheless, Latin American software developers should know English well enough for work-related discussions.
 Besides, major outsourcing countries in Latin America have an EF EPI that’s comparable to Europe’s average.
 For instance, Argentina’s EF EPI is 56.51.

 There’s one final comment to make as far as English proficiency goes.
 Indices like EF EPI reflect country-wide averages, which are naturally lower compared to the English proficiency software developers.
 Still, nation-specific averages set a benchmark for how well English is taught at schools and universities.
-It’s this reason only that warrant considering EF EPI as a deciding factor when choosing between outsourcing destinations.
+It’s this reason only that warrants talking about EF EPI when comparing outsourcing destinations.

 Summing It All Up: Why Choose Latin America for Software Development Outsourcing?